Search Results

 Yes, employers are required to share certain labor law posters with job applicants, whether they apply in person or online.
 Of the six federally mandated labor law postings, three must be shared with job applicants: FMLA, EEOC and EPPA.
 The USERRA posting is also recommended for job applicants as a best practice because the law provides specific protection for applicants.
 In addition, half the states require applicant postings.

-For online job applicants, the Department of Labor (DOL) recommends including a prominent notice where job postings are listed stating: “Applicants have rights under Federal and State/Local Employment Laws,” and provide a link to the required posters.
+For online job applicants, the DOL recommends including a prominent notice where job postings are listed stating: “Applicants have rights under Federal and State/Local Employment Laws,” and provide a link to the required posters.
+Again, electronic labor law postings are not a substitute for wall postings.
+If applicants visit your business, you also need physical posters in a location where applicants can view them.

 Is there a service that makes it easy to send electronic posters to remote employees?